GetStream/stream-chat-android/documentation/docs/ui/global_customizations/how_to_use_transform_style.md

 ## Global View Style Customization

-If you want to customize view styles programmatically you can override corresponding `StyleTransformer` in the `TransformStyle` class:
+If you want to customize view styles programmatically you can override corresponding `StyleTransformer` in the `TransformStyle` class.

+**Important: This doesn't apply the changes instantly, the view must be recreated for the changes to take effect.**

+Example:

 ```kotlin
 TransformStyle.avatarStyleTransformer = StyleTransformer { avatarStyle ->